cyfyifanchen/TEN-Agent/README.md

 <br>

-### Next step
+### Next Step

-#### 1. Modify config files
+#### 1. Modify Configuration Files

-In the root of the project, use `cp` command to create `.env` from the [ .env.example ](https://github.com/TEN-framework/ten-agent/blob/main/.env.example).
+In the root of the project, use the `cp` command to create a `.env` file from the [.env.example](https://github.com/TEN-framework/ten-agent/blob/main/.env.example). template.

-It will be used to store environment variables for `docker compose` later, and if you change it, you will need to `source .env` again in the container for the changes to take effect.
+The `.env` file will store environment variables for docker compose.
+If you make changes to this file, you will need to run source .env again inside the container for the changes to take effect.
 ```bash
 cp ./.env.example ./.env
 ```

-#### 2. Setup API keys
+#### 2. Setup API Keys
-Open the `.env` file and fill in the `keys`.
+Open the `.env` file and fill in the required API keys.
 We recommend using [ Deepgram ASR ](https://deepgram.com/) and [ FishAudio TTS ](https://fish.audio/) as they are free to sign up for and offer free credits.
 Of course, you can also use other services, see the list in [.env.example](https://github.com/TEN-framework/ten-agent/blob/main/.env.example).
 ```bash
 # Agora App ID and Agora App Certificate
 # These are enabled by default when you create an Agora project